-Freek: “The Efteling was not used to this way of approaching a project, using such small prototypes and working with a student of the University of Twente.
-However, they liked the experiment with the target group a lot, because they could see, in real life, how disabled visitors reacted to this concept.
-I am grateful that I could work with the Efteling, giving me all the opportunities and help I needed to fulfil my task.
-It was interesting not only to meet new people within the organization, but also to work with them.
-During my time working for the Efteling I met Jaap den Bleker, who later became the project leader when it was decided to realize it for real.
-During this realization, I was a member of the team and kept an eye on things that everything went according to the results of our experiments before the attraction opened on 12 April 2018.”
+“This way of working was new to the Efteling, from operating with such small prototypes to working with a UT student.
+However, they were very enthusiastic about our target-group experiment, because it enabled them to see how disabled visitors responded to the concept in real life.
+I am very grateful for the chance to work with the Efteling and they gave me all the opportunities and help I needed to achieve my goal.
+Not only did I have the chance to meet interesting new people within the organisation, I also got to work with them.
+Jaap den Bleker, for example, who later became the project leader when the park gave the go-ahead to do the project for real.
+I became a member of the team, making sure that everything went according to the results of our experiments before the attraction opened on 12 April 2018.”

 The Dutch online newspaper nu.nl made a reportage about Freek’s project and the new Droomvlucht attraction (in Dutch).